xrdocs/8000/_blogs/8000-router-power-consumption-part-1.md

 ASIC idle power is exactly what it sounds like.
 It’s the power required to keep the chip’s internal blocks up and running with no traffic load.
 Dynamic power occurs when packets are forwarded.
 Some dynamic power is consumed for per-packet operations (pps load) and some is needed for moving the bandwidth along the forwarding path (bps load).

 Core (non-SerDes) ASIC power will vary greatly among devices as networking ASICs serve many roles with a variety of requirements.
 Core ASIC power may vary based on several factors:
--Function – DC vs. SP Edge vs. SP Core perform different levels of per-packet operations
+- Function – DC vs. SP Edge vs. SP Core perform different levels of per-packet operations
--Network vs. fabric capacity – ASIC I/O that only can connect to a switch fabric are much simpler and may be lower power
+- Network vs. fabric capacity – ASIC I/O that only can connect to a switch fabric are much simpler and may be lower power
--Process node (7nm is the current generation, 16nm and 28nm were the previous TSMC nodes)
+- Process node (7nm is the current generation, 16nm and 28nm were the previous TSMC nodes)
--Design – Newer microarchitectures tend to have better efficiency than chips carrying legacy constraints.
+- Design – Newer microarchitectures tend to have better efficiency than chips carrying legacy constraints.
 The skill of the design engineers is also significant and shows up in the power bottom line.
--Device temperature – A hot ASIC has marginally higher power than a cooler one.
+- Device temperature – A hot ASIC has marginally higher power than a cooler one.
--Load – The number of transistors flipping at a given time (mainly a function of pps and bandwidth, but also of the design’s ability to gate unused logic)
+- Load – The number of transistors flipping at a given time (mainly a function of pps and bandwidth, but also of the design’s ability to gate unused logic)

 Most legacy SP ASIC designs were optimized for large modular systems with switch fabrics.
 This approach resulted in some of the ASIC I/O (usually a bit more than 50% to account for overhead and provide speedup) being hard coded for fabric operations.
 This greatly simplifies the design relative chips that can dedicate their full bandwidth to the network.
 The logic for fabric lookups is dramatically simpler than network operations and, thus, requires less silicon real estate.